GMOD/jblast-jbconnect-hook/docs/api.rst

           // (i.e. for "remote_htgs" would translate to "blastn -db htgs -remote")
           // These will override any default parameters defined in ``blastjs``
           //
-          // Blast profiles generally apply to basicWorkflowService only
+          // Blast profiles generally apply to localBlastService only
           // and do no apply to galaxyBlastService.
           //
           // Our example uses a subset of htgs, an NCBI curated blast database.